johnmcfarlane/papers/c++/error-handling.md

 Unfortunately, sanitizers are far from perfect.
 Some unambiguous bugs are prohibitively difficult to detect at run-time.

-Further, sanitizers sometimes fail to instrument for UB.
-For example, if the logic which identifies an instance of UB is located in the compiler's optimiser, then instrumentation will not occur unless the optimiser is enabled.
+Further, sanitizers sometimes fail to instrument for UB as advertised.
+For example, if the logic
+which identifies an instance of UB is located in the compiler's optimiser, then instrumentation will not occur unless the optimiser is enabled.
 For this reason, it is important to test code with settings as close as possible to production.

 Finally, not all bugs are undefined behaviour.
-Some bugs are only End User Contract violations.
+Some bugs violate only the End User Contract.
-They are sometimes described as errors in the 'business logic' of the program.
+They are sometimes described as bugs in the 'business logic' of the program.
 Because of this, unit testing will always play a vital role in a healthy development process.